Tresorlarry518/WAN-ASS/README.md

-Got it 👍
-Here’s a GitHub-ready description you can paste directly into your repository README.
-It’s concise, professional, and suitable for coursework.

 WAN Simulation Assignment (NS-3)

 This repository contains solutions for a Wide Area Networks (WAN) assignment implemented using the NS-3 network simulator.
 The project explores the design, configuration, and analysis of enterprise-scale WANs with an emphasis on reliability, performance, security, and scalability.